 The Truth About Interstitial Cystitis

 Have you been diagnosed with interstitial cystitis (IC)?
-Were you told that there is no cure and then received a pat on the back as you left your doctor’s office with a life sentence and options that consisted only of symptom management?
+Were you given little hope and then received a pat on the back as you left your doctor’s office with a life sentence and options that consisted only of symptom management?

 For ten long years, conventional medicine failed me as multiple doctors told me that my condition could not be reversed and that managing my symptoms with harsh medications was my only option.
 They were wrong!
-The truth about interstitial cystitis is that it can be reversed or at minimum symptoms can be significantly reduced through diet and lifestyle changes.
+The truth about interstitial cystitis is that it can be reversed or at minimum symptoms can be significantly reduced; and I will tell you how.

 First, let’s talk about what IC is and then jump into what may be causing it.
 The truth is that if you can get to the root causes of your IC, then you can come up with a plan to tackle it head-on and get your life back.

 Interstitial cystitis (IC), or painful bladder syndrome (PBS), is a bladder disorder that is characterized by chronic bladder pain, bladder pressure, bladder spasms, discomfort, lower back pain, pain in the abdomen, pain as the bladder fills, the frequent need to urinate (some report urinating upwards of forty to sixty times a day) but with little voidance, pelvic pain, and Hunner’s ulcers (which affects five percent of IC patients), with symptoms that last longer than six months.
 IC sufferers often experience increased pain during exercise, in seasons of stress, and even while carrying out routine activities.
 They may also suffer from pain during and or after intercourse, including pain in the urethra as well as the vulva and/or vagina (women), or the penis, scrotum, and/or testicles (men).